-Note that the image varies depending on what type of capture mode you have selected, see Adjust the image capture settings on page 12.
+Note that the image varies depending on what type of capture mode you have selected, see .

 If push events fail, the app will resend up to the first 100 failed events to the server.

 When using FTP in push events to a Windows server, do not use %c for naming of images that gives you date and time.
 This is due to the fact that Windows does not accept the naming set by the function %c for date and time.
 Note that this is not an issue when using a Linux server.